nemohan/doc/other/git/10 高级主题/4 Git Hooks.md

 ### Scope of Hooks

-Hooks are local to any given Git repository, and they are *not*copied over to the new repository when you run `git clone`.
-And, since hooks are local, they can be altered by anybody with access to the repository.
+<font color="red">Hooks are local to any given Git repository, and they are *not* copied over to the new repository when you run `git clone`.
+And, since hooks are local, they can be altered by anybody with access to the repository.</font>

-This has an important impact when configuring hooks for a team of developers.
+<font color="green">This has an important impact when configuring hooks for a team of developers.
 First, you need to find a way to make sure hooks stay up-to-date amongst your team members.
-Second, you can’t force developers to create commits that look a certain way—you can only encourage them to do so.
+Second, you can’t force developers to create commits that look a certain way—you can only encourage them to do so.</font>

-Maintaining hooks for a team of developers can be a little tricky because the `.git/hooks` directory isn’t cloned with the rest of your project, nor is it under version control.
+<font color="green">Maintaining hooks for a team of developers can be a little tricky because the `.git/hooks` directory isn’t cloned with the rest of your project, nor is it under version control.
 A simple solution to both of these problems is to store your hooks in the actual project directory (above the `.git` directory).
 This lets you edit them like any other version-controlled file.
-To install the hook, you can either create a symlink to it in `.git/hooks`, or you can simply copy and paste it into the `.git/hooks` directory whenever the hook is updated.
+To install the hook, you can either create a symlink to it in `.git/hooks`, or you can simply copy and paste it into the `.git/hooks` directory whenever the hook is updated.</font>

-As an alternative, Git also provides a [Template Directory](http://git-scm.com/docs/git-init#_template_directory)mechanism that makes it easier to install hooks automatically.
-All of the files and directories contained in this template directory are copied into the `.git` directory every time you use `git init` or `git clone`.
+<font color="red">As an alternative, Git also provides a [Template Directory](http://git-scm.com/docs/git-init#_template_directory)mechanism that makes it easier to install hooks automatically.
+All of the files and directories contained in this template directory are copied into the `.git` directory every time you use `git init` or `git clone`.</font>

 All of the [local hooks](https://www.atlassian.com/git/tutorials/git-hooks/local-hooks) described below can be altered—or completely un-installed—by the owner of a repository.
 It’s entirely up to each team member whether or not they actually use a hook.
 With this in mind, it’s best to think of Git hooks as a convenient developer tool rather than a strictly enforced development policy.